 Penal Code 288.7 PC punishes a person if he/she has sex with a child under the age of 10.

-A conviction under this section triggers life in prison, even upon a first offense.
+A sexual offense conviction under this section triggers life in prison, even upon a first offense.

 For additional help…

-For information on similar laws in Nevada and Colorado, please see our articles on:
+For information on similar crimes under Nevada, Colorado, and Texas law, please see our articles on:

-- “Colorado Sexual Assault on a Child Laws.”
+- “Colorado Sexual Assault on a Child Laws” and “Public Indecency“, and